$121 Find Cheap Flights from Washington, D.C. to El Salvador

 The average price of all round-trip flights from Washington, D.C. to El Salvador clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to El Salvador on a Monday and more expensive on a Saturday.
-On your return trip to Washington, D.C., you should consider flying back on a Monday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to El Salvador on a Tuesday and more expensive on a Saturday.
+On your return trip to Washington, D.C., you should consider flying back on a Friday, and avoid Saturdays for better deals.

 How far in advance should I book a flight from Washington, D.C. to El Salvador?